-- A. When a student receives his/her first scholastic non-cognitive performance evaluation with one or more inadequate categories indicated, the Student Affairs Assistant Dean or other designated official will meet with the student to discuss the report. - B. If the student receives subsequent inadequate evaluations the Student Affairs Assistant Dean will undertake the following action: - i.
+- A. When a student receives his/her first scholastic non-cognitive performance evaluation with one or more inadequate categories indicated, the Dean of Student Affairs or other designated official will meet with the student to discuss the report. - B. If the student receives subsequent inadequate evaluations the Dean of Student Affairs will undertake the following action: - i.
 Notify the student in writing that he or she has received an excessive number of inadequate evaluations. - ii.
-Require the student to arrange an interview within one week with the Student Affairs Assistant Dean - iii.
-Forward to SAPP the results of this interview, including the student's explanation for his/her behavior.
+Require the student to arrange an interview within one week with the Student Affairs Assistant Dean. - Forward to SAPP the results of this interview, including the student's explanation for his/her behavior.